JustinChaney2023/tic-tac-toe-c-/README.md

-# tic-tac-toe-c-
+# Tic-Tac-Toe-C++-

-A c++ program that simulates the game tic-tac-toe.
-The user competes with the computer to see who could win three in a row.
+A  C++ program that simulates the game Tic-Tac-Toe.
+The user will be given two choices:

-User will enter a certain position, given what row and colum they would like whereas the computer randomly chooses using the srand() and rand() functions.
+Player vs Player (PvP)
+Player vs Computer (PvE)

+The user will compete against another player or the computer, depending on the option selected.
+When playing, the user enters a position and specifies which row and column they want, and the computer chooses the best position available using the Minimax Algorithm.
+Once completed, the user will be given the option to replay the game.
+If not, the program will end.